J0e-Quan/sign-up-form/README.md

 ## Technologies used:
  - HTML for basic layout of page and form creation
- - CSS for styling elements and use of web fonts (Inter for logo text, Outfit for body text)
+ - CSS for styling elements and use of web fonts (Inter for logo text, Urbanist for body text)
  - Flexbox for arranging elements
  - Git for version control